DglyP/AR_Car_Tracking/README.md

 - Virtual elements overlaid on the physical racetrack.
 - Interactive gameplay with gesture recognition and voice commands.
 - Arduino control of the robotic car for precise movement and control.
-- Multiplayer functionality for competitive racing experiences.
+- Multiplayer functionality TBD for competitive racing experiences.

 ## Requirements
 - Microsoft Hololens mixed reality headset